Broadway in Bartlesville!

 Tuesday, March 11, 2014 at 7:30pm

-THE TEN TENORS’ unique approach to opera has powered their rise to the top; bringing rock and classical music together, kicking and screaming, they have created a sound that is uniquely theirs.
-Expect them to bring the same contrast of raw power and soothing beauty to this special evening of the best of Broadway.
-Amidst incredible international success, this Australian troupe has become known as one of the hardest working touring acts; performing an average of 250 shows per year across seven continents, they have sold over 3.5 million concert tickets; have four gold CDs and two platinum; two gold DVDs and one platinum and continually strive to challenge themselves and their audience.
+THE TEN TENORS’ unique approach to opera has powered their rise to the top.
+They bring rock and classical music together and they have created a sound that is uniquely theirs.
+Expect them to bring the same contrast of raw power and soothing beauty to this special evening of Broadway in Bartlesville!
+Amidst incredible international success, this Australian troupe has become known as one of the hardest working touring acts; performing an average of 250 shows per year across seven continents.
+They have sold over 3.5 million concert tickets; have four gold and two platinum CDs; and two gold and one platinum DVDs.
+They continually strive to challenge themselves and their audiences.